capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/secret-NFT/get-NFT.md

 The `getNftData` function is an asynchronous function that sends a GraphQL request using the `request` function from the **"graphql-request"** library.
 Here we are using the Ternoa Alphanet instance at **"https://indexer-alphanet.ternoa.dev"** with the NFT ID 0 as the query parameter (you can try with your id).
 The response from the server is an object with a property nftEntity that has the data of the requested NFT entity.

-The response for the NFT id 74,260 the the Alphanet Network is:
+The response for the NFT id 74,260 the Alphanet Network is:

 ```json
 {